sai-pullabhotla/catatumbo/README.md

 	* Maps
 * Support for "true" Decimal types, though the Cloud Datastore does not have native support for this.
 * Ability to annotate which fields are indexed/not indexed
+* Ability to annotate optional fields.
+Optional fields are omitted from persistence when their value is null.
 * Support for secondary indexes to index a property for case-insensitive querying/sorting.
 * Ability to attach custom mappers to a field to map its value to/from the Datastore.
 * Ability to override default Mappers for a specified Type/Class.